-As mentioned earlier, the literature on the specific topic of this paper (link between emissions and maritime logistics) is relatively scant.
+As mentioned earlier, the literature on the specific topic of this paper (link between emissions and maritime intermodal logistics) is relatively scant.
 Still, there are a number of papers that may be considered as relevant.
-For instance, Perakis and Papadakis (1987) examined the issue of speed optimization in the context of fleet deployment.
-Andersson (2008) considered the case of a container line where the speed for each ship reduced from 26 knots to 23 knots and one more ship was added to maintain the same throughput.
-Total costs per container were reduced by nearly 28 per cent.
-Eefsen (2008) considered the economic impact of speed reduction of containerships and included the inventory cost.
-Cerup-Simonsen (2008) developed a simplified cost model to demonstrate how an existing ship could reduce its fuel consumption by a speed reduction in low and high markets to maximize profits.
-Corbett et al (2009) applied fundamental equations relating speed, energy consumption, and the total cost to evaluate the impact of speed reduction.
+For instance, Perakis and Papadakis [14] examined the issue of speed optimization in the context of fleet deployment.
+Andersson [15] considered the case of a container line where the speed for each ship reduced from 26 to 23 knots and one more ship was added to maintain the same throughput.
+Total costs per container were reduced by nearly 28%.
+Eefsen [16] considered the economic impact of speed reduction of containerships and included the inventory cost.
+Cerup-Simonsen [17] developed a simplified cost model to demonstrate how an existing ship could reduce its fuel consumption by a speed reduction in low and high markets to maximize profits.
+Corbett et al. [18] applied fundamental equations relating speed, energy consumption, and the total cost to evaluate the impact of speed reduction.
 They also explored the relationship between fuel price and the optimal speed.
-Notteboom and Vernimmen (2009) examined bunker fuel costs, which is a considerable expense in liner shipping.
-Their paper assessed how shipping lines have adapted their liner service schedules to deal with increased bunker costs which includes the examination of speed reduction scenarios.
+Notteboom and Vernimmen [19] examined bunker fuel costs, which is a considerable expense in liner shipping.
+Their paper assessed how shipping lines have adapted their liner service schedules to deal with increased bunker costs which include the examination of speed reduction scenarios.
+Last but not the least, Devanney [20] in a paper that investigated the effect of bunker prices on VLCC spot rates, examined the issue of optimal speed as a function of fuel price and spot rate (optimal defined as maximizing average daily profits for the ship owner).

 The effect of speed reduction has been extensively investigated by the authors of this paper.
-Psaraftis and Kontovas (2009b) investigated the simple scenario where a fleet of N identical ships (N: integer), each of capacity (payload) W loads from a port A, travels to port B with a known speed, discharges at B and goes back to port A in ballast, with a known speed.
+Psaraftis and Kontovas [21] investigated the simple scenario where a fleet of N identical ships (N: integer), each of capacity (payload) W loads from a port A, travels to port B with a known speed, discharges at B and goes back to port A in ballast, with a known speed.
 The main result of the analysis was that total emissions would be always reduced by slowing down, even though more ships would be used.
-Psaraftis et al (2009) focused on the case where total trip time was kept constant.
-Furthermore, Psaraftis and Kontovas (2010) took a look at various tradeoffs that are at stake in the goal for greener shipping and may impact the cost-effectiveness of the logistical supply chain and presented models that can be used to evaluate these tradeoffs.
+Psaraftis et al. [22] focused on the case where total trip time was kept constant.
+Furthermore, Psaraftis and Kontovas [23, 24] took a look at various tradeoffs that are at stake in the goal for greener shipping and may impact the cost-effectiveness of the logistical supply chain and presented models that can be used to evaluate these tradeoffs.

 Our generic approach assumes a container vessel that departs from port A and arrives at port B. There is no need to know the number of ports that the vessel stops in between.
-The vessel has covered a total distance of L nm from A to B carrying a payload W with an average (or constant) speed of $V_0$ (in knots).
-Port B can be the same with port A - in that case we are talking about a roundtrip.
+The vessel has covered a total distance of L nm from A to B carrying a payload W with an average (or constant) speed of V_0 (in knots).
+Port B can be the same with port A-in that case we are talking about a roundtrip.
 We also assume that fuel consumptions are known.

-3.1 The impact of speed reduction on total trip time
+3.1.
+The impact of speed reduction on total trip time